jakobbouchard/hestia-nginx-cache/readme.txt

 * Add a setting to disable the admin bar button.
 * Add a setting to change the admin bar button's text.
 * Add a purge cache button in the settings page.
+* Add a section to site health with the plugin's info.

 = 2.0.0 =
 * Add support for the new Hestia API, released in 1.6.0.